1/18 Scale Porsche G-Force Racing Team Model, purchased at the Leguna Seca Historics Race in 1998

 (Credit: A. Peffley photo)

 I am still trying to play "catch-up" on the Hobby Room layout construction.
 The DCC wiring planning has been much more complicated than I had originally anticipated, but I have found some better wiring tips information on the Internet.
-Cell phones and iPads can wreak electrical magnetic interference "havoc" on wires carrying chopped wave DCC signals under the layout.
+Cell phones and iPads can wreak electrical magnetic interference (EMI) "havoc" on wires carrying chopped wave DCC signals under the layout.
+Wiring buses will be twisted pairs with adequate bus bundles separation.

-I have converted about eight dozen cars and cabooses with Kadee couplers, proper weighting, road number changes, wheels and trucks, and some paint modifications in the last two years.
-Boat racing is done, so I can focus on the layout (and left-over house remodel and unscheduled maintenance tasks -- seems like everything is breaking or malfunctioning at once in the last six months!)
+Boat racing is done, so I can focus on the layout (and left-over house remodel and unscheduled maintenance tasks -- seems like everything is breaking or malfunctioning at once in the last eight months!)
 The 1958 wooden caboose car kit project is almost finished.
 I bought a conductor figure to ride in the cupola.
 I will post a photo of it here when I complete it.
 The Gallery House located above the cement silo columns still needs the roof and LED lighting I bought last fall installed.
 I bought LED lighting on eBay for the Gallery's interior and accessory parts for the handrails and Elevator Building machinery, windows, and venting.
 I still have not cut out the windows in the Elevator building yet (need to buy a miniature jig saw or just bite the bullet and use the scroll saw technique.)

 I hand drew a HO scale loft drawing of a Herzog Multi-Purpose Machine locomotive unit (HZGX 201) and have purchased a HO scale Thrall articulated well cars set to simulate the Herzog work train well cars.
 I found and purchased a Japanese Komatsu excavator machine model (1:87 scale) on a Japanese eBay website that matches the one on the Herzog MPM's (thank you Mr. Yonemoto).
 I am trying to negotiate with a local 3-D shell producer for resin plastic MPM locomotive & end cab car shells in HO scale.
 I have the Proto 2000 GP9 frame for the locomotive end (the real Herzog MPM 201 employed a GP9 frame and updated prime mover powerplant.)
 I have a growing collection of Herzog MPM photos that I have taken in Cowlitz and Pierce counties, as well as extensive research information on Herzog systems.
 The Relam/Herzog modification projects in Iowa was where MPM 201 was custom-built to Herzog specifications.
 Herzog is not willing to share their MPM blueprints with me, so I had to develop my own HO scale lofted drawings from numerous photographs.
 All it takes is a little more time and some serious money -- other things like the layout modules have a higher priority right now.